simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 **Artificial intelligence (AI)** plays a crucial role in **biometric authentication** by providing real-time analysis of biometric data.
 AI algorithms can detect unusual patterns in biometric data and alert system administrators of potential security breaches.

-Moreover, AI incorporated in **biometric authentication technology** provides constant monitoring of security threats and reduces the risk of data breaches.
+On top of that, AI incorporated in **biometric authentication technology** provides constant monitoring of security threats and reduces the risk of data breaches.
 With AI, **biometric authentication systems** can learn and adapt to new threats, making them even more secure over time.

 Overall, **biometric authentication technology** has come a long way, and it continues to evolve rapidly.
 With the latest innovations and the incorporation of AI, biometric authentication is becoming more secure, convenient, and accessible to the general public.